LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 module.
 Two new time-stepping modules have been added:

-* The ``ERKStep`` module provides an optimized implementation for explicit Runge-Kutta methods with reduced storage and number of calls to the ODE right-hand side function.
+* The ``ERKStep`` module provides an optimized implementation for explicit Runge--Kutta methods with reduced storage and number of calls to the ODE right-hand side function.

 * The ``MRIStep`` module implements two-rate explicit-explicit multirate